 Now a high quality mirror will have silver as its reflective coating.
 The mirror will also have a sealer and several coats of paint to prevent the silver from tarnishing.

 So, as mentioned there are numerous coating materials and the most common one is a mixture of silver nitrate with other chemical compounds.
 This surface is then covered with red lead, which provides mechanical protection for the silver nitrate.
 A final coating of sealer is then applied over the red lead.

 If you are looking for a high quality mirror for your home, you must consider that inexpensive mirrors will use lower quality and very thin coatings of reflective material compared to more expensive mirrors.

 In order to choose a high quality mirror, it is best to discuss what you expect from the mirror in terms of reflection quality and life expectancy with an expert glass company.
 Mirrors that you might find in local stores or markets are usually low quality and inexpensive mirrors.
 So if you are looking for good quality, you need to consult your local glass shop.

 So as we said, all mirrors do not come in equal quality and if you are looking for a mirror with high life expectancy, you definitely need to go for a high quality mirror.
-If you live in London or Home Counties and you are looking for best quality mirror products, you can give us call for free mirror quotes.
-Here is the wrap up and some extra tips on how to choose a high quality mirror.
+If you live in London or Home Counties and you are looking for the best quality mirror products, you can give us a call for free mirror quotes.
+Here are the wrap-up and some extra tips on how to choose a high quality mirror.

 - High quality mirrors have high silver content